adnanhaider81/pathogen-discovery-pipeline/README.md

 If you use this pipeline in a report or publication, please cite:

-Syed Adnan Haider, National Institute of Health, Islamabad.
+Haider, S. A. (2025).
+Pathogen Discovery Pipeline (Version 0.1.0) [Software].
+National Institute of Health, Islamabad. https://github.com/adnanhaider81/pathogen-discovery-pipeline

 A machine readable citation file is provided as `CITATION.cff`.

 ## License

 MIT license template is included.
-Replace the placeholder name in `LICENSE` if you publish the repository.

 ## Acknowledgements